psr7-sessions/storageless/docs/limitations.md

 a certain session cookie, then you will have to design a mechanism for that.
 You will need to identify (and attach identifiers to) session cookies, and then manually block clients with those identifiers in the session cookie.
-Note that this approach also defeats the benefits of StorageLessSession, therefore you may want to just use traditional sessions.
+Note that this approach also defeats the benefits of PSR7Session, therefore you may want to just use traditional sessions.

-This limitation is also why StorageLessSession should only be used with secure (TLS) HTTPS connections: if any session is spoofed, there is no way to lock out an attacker.
+This limitation is also why PSR7Session should only be used with secure (TLS) HTTPS connections: if any session is spoofed, there is no way to lock out an attacker.